 In each project you will work with other students.
 Our job in this is to encourage you to take an active approach to learning, to discover where your own strengths lie and to put them to work.
 Throughout each module, your activities will be a combination of project work, classes, and independent study.
 Throughout the programme you will be supervised and coached by enthusiastic tutors.
 Assessment methods will vary, from individual written exams to group assignments, and from oral exams to public presentations.

-Throughout the programme, there are four learning trajectories.
+Throughout the programme, there are four teaching trajectories.
 The core of each module is the project.
-In line with the projects you will get acquainted with three learning trajectories: theories, research methodology, and academic and professional skills.
+In line with the projects you will get acquainted with three teaching trajectories: theories, research methodology, and academic and professional skills.

-- The project is a group assignment that reflects a contemporary challenge involving the themes of organization, technology, and design.
+- The project reflects a contemporary challenge involving the themes of organization, technology, and design.
 For example, you may find yourself developing a communication strategy in response to a crisis situation, coming up with a design intervention to promote compliance on the work floor, or helping a specific group of people to learn to use a new technology.

 - Theory: In this trajectory, you will familiarize yourself with the theoretical foundations underlying the specific issues at stake.
 This means that you will learn about various traditional and new theories and models in the area of Communication Science and adjacent areas that are relevant to the specific module you are in.